eddiesTime/sme_app/gfm_documentation.md

 the same.
-It creates an element, to be more precise a `RenderObjectElement` [\[19\]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html), in this case, the `FooElement` which the framework mounts to the Element Tree.
-When an element is mounted to the Element Tree, it asks the widget to create a render-object, in this case, `RenderFoo`.
-After `RenderFoo` has been created, the render-object gets mounted by the framework onto the RenderObject Tree.
+It creates an element, to be more precise a `RenderObjectElement` [\[19\]](https://api.flutter.dev/flutter/widgets/RenderObjectElement-class.html), in this case, the `FooElement` which the framework mounts to the element tree.
+When an element is mounted to the element tree, it asks the widget to create a render-object, in this case, `RenderFoo`.
+After `RenderFoo` has been created, the render-object gets mounted by the framework onto the render-object tree.

 I have covered how Flutter reacts when it builds a part of the UI.
 Let’s take a look at how the three trees respond to changes with the next